Distance and Time

 Taking a break

 There is one water crossing on the course at approximately mile 10 and then again at mile 41 for 50 milers.
 Up until 2014, due to long term drought conditions, the stream had been dry for most years.
-However, in more recent years it has been fairly deep and fairly wide with many folks getting a bit wet.
+However, depending on the weather, it can be fairly deep and fairly wide with the possibility of getting a bit wet.
+Any adverse conditions will be discussed at the Pre-Race Meeting.

 In addition to the topo map, the following text directions may be helpful.
 Please note, these directions should NOT be considered as needed at all on Race Day.
 We strive to maintain what we consider to be a VERY WELL MARKED course – marked literally “by trail runners for trail runners.”
 These directions are provided for either you over-achievers who want to come down before the race for “recon/training” runs and/or for those masochists among you who might want to revisit the scene of the crime sometime after the race!